Skip to main content

 Entry Sources for Campaigns & Cultivation

-Use these entry sources to automate a multi-step campaign or appeal targeted to a specific donor segment.
-For example, create a GivingTuesday automation connected to your GivingTuesday campaign.
-The automation can send an email series to a group leading up to GivingTuesday.
+For example, create a multi-step campaign or appeal targeted to a specific donor segment, such as a GivingTuesday automation personalized for a certain group.
+The automation can send an email series to group members leading up to GivingTuesday.

 Entry Sources for Campaigns & Cultivation